SomeRandoLameo/Re-Craft-3DS/README.md

 Then think of a username.
 Eg: "Nintendo3DS".

-When you launched the rom, press on MP CON.
+When you launched the rom, press on Multiplayer.
 You will be asked about the IP Address of the server, then your Username.

 *SIDENOTE*: In order to connect to the offline dev server, your 3DS *NEEDS TO BE ON THE SAME NETWORK AS THE SERVER*, otherwise this wont connect and will crash